effectivecore/core/readme.md

 ---------------------------------------------------------------------

 The system already has translations of its interface into Belarusian and Russian languages.
-In the administrative interface of the system in the section "Management → Locales" you can set the main language of the system interface and in the section "Management → Data → Content → Pages" for each page, you can set its own language.
+In the administrative interface of the system in the section "Management → Locale" you can set the main language of the system interface and in the section "Management → Data → Content → Pages" for each page, you can set its own language.